yetulaxman/linux-2/_tutorials/07-rstudio_datascience.md

 ---
 title: Serving Containerised Web Application - Rstudio Demonstration
 ---
 R and RStudio are heavily used in data analysis.
-RStudio is a useful graphical interface to the software R. This exercise demonstrates using R wihtin RStudio via a web interface running in a docker container.

-Main advantages using Rstudio as docker container:
+RStudio is a useful graphical interface to the software R. Main advantages of using Rstudio as docker container include:
-  -  Do data science interactively within the RStudio IDE,
   -  Reproduce your analyses,
-  -  Collaborate and share code with others, and
+  -  Collaborate and share code with others
-  -  Communicate your results with others.

 Learning Objectives:
 - Launching RStudio inside of a Docker container
 - Performing some data science activties with R